 Politics and Healthcare: An Intertwined Reality

-According to a new heath tracking poll, at least eight in ten voters say it is “very important” for the 2024 presidential candidates to talk about inflation (86%) or affordability of health care (80%).
+According to a new health tracking poll, at least eight in ten voters say it is “very important” for the 2024 presidential candidates to talk about inflation (86%) or affordability of health care (80%).
 These are closely followed by the future of Medicare and Medicaid (75%) and access to mental health care (70%).

 In an era marked by extreme political polarization and an ever-intensifying media spotlight, the words of Velliky resonate profoundly.
-He observes, "Policy-making is often overshadowed", an assertion that underscores the intricate dance between politics and healthcare.
+He observes, "Policy-making is often overshadowed," an assertion that underscores the intricate dance between politics and healthcare.
 As we move forward in anticipation of the 2024 landscape, we must grapple with the reality that the future of healthcare does not exist in isolation.
 It is inextricably linked to the political climate, shaped by the forces of public opinion, party ideology, and legislative power.
 This relationship serves as a critical examination point for scholars, policy-makers, and citizens alike who seek to understand and navigate the complexities of modern healthcare reform.

 Senate Elections and Their Importance